archlinux/aurweb/test/README.md

 -------

 Tests also require the `logging.test.conf` logging configuration file to be used.
-To prepare, you can override `logging.conf`:
+You can specify the `LOG_CONFIG` environment variable to override:

-    $ cp -vf logging.test.conf logging.conf
+    $ export LOG_CONFIG=logging.test.conf

 `logging.test.conf` enables debug logging for the aurweb package, for which we run tests against.